connexcs/docs/docs/reporting-problems.md

 ### Online Chat

 Online chat is real-time assistance that is useful when you're not in a position to call.
 The blue help icon at the bottom of this page will lead you to a chat window.
-Clicking this button alerts staff, and first person to become available will reply as soon as possible.
+Clicking this button alerts staff, and the first person to become available will reply as soon as possible.
 We find that most questions get resolved efficiently this way.
-Please note that thee chat system is for one-on-one communication about a specific problem, not for multiple concerns or system-wide change requests.
+Please note that the chat system is for one-on-one communication about a specific problem, not for multiple concerns or system-wide change requests.

 [placeholder-chat button image]